manpagez: man pages & more

 configuration file.
 For control message validation to succeed,

-therefore not have general read or write access.
+and should therefore not have general read or write access.

 COMMANDS